coddingtonbear/jira-select/readme.md

 from: issues
 group_by:
   - status
-order_by:
+sort_by:
   - count(key) desc
 ```

-This will order all tickets, grouped by status, in descending order
+This will sort all returned tickets, grouped by status, in descending order
 from the status that has the most tickets to the one that has the
 fewest.